bghira/SimpleTuner/documentation/DATALOADER.md

 # Dataloader configuration file

-Here is an example dataloader configuration file, as `multidatabackend.example.json`:
+Here is the most basic example of a dataloader configuration file, as `multidatabackend.example.json`.

 ```json
 [